Affiliate links on Android Authority may earn us a commission. Learn more.

 - Once you pull both pieces, remove and insert the AirTag battery.
-You shall hear a beep when you reinsert the battery.
+You will hear a beep when you reinsert the battery.

-- Repeat the same five times until you hear another beep.
+- Repeat the same process five times until you hear another beep.

 - Reattach the cover and rotate it to lock it in place.